MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_LinkedInTargeting.md

   > You cannot target more than 1,000 companies in a single ad group or campaign.

 - **In an existing campaign or ad group's Demographics tab** <br>
   In the campaign or ad group's Demographics tab (not everyone has this tab yet).
-The instructions below apply to most campaign types—however, if you want to set up LinkedIn targeting for Performance Max campaigns, please follow the instructions here: About audience signals.
+The instructions below apply to most campaign typesâ€”however, if you want to set up LinkedIn targeting for Performance Max campaigns, please follow the instructions here: About audience signals.

   1. Select **Company**, **Industry**, or **Job function**.
   1. Select **Add company**, **Add industry**, or **Add job function**.